Krishbelwal/Netflix_Contents_Analysis/Readme.md

 - **Power BI:** Dashboard development & visualization

 ## 5. Data Cleaning Steps:
-- checking duplicates row-wise and column-wise.
+- Checking duplicates row-wise and column-wise.
 - Convert the names of columns to capitalise columns to improve the readability.
 - Handled missing values in `Director`, `Cast`, and `Country` columns using the "Go - Special" method.
 - Split multiple values in `Genres` and `Country` columns using **Split Column by Delimiter** in Power Query.